-Graduate PAs have functioned as colleagues of physicians and other health professionals, providing comprehensive health services, including the evaluation and treatment of disease, but also patient education and counseling, anticipatory guidance, and management of behavioral, psychosocial and developmental disorders.
+Graduate PAs function as colleagues of physicians and other health professionals, providing comprehensive health services, including the evaluation and treatment of disease, but also patient education and counseling, anticipatory guidance, and management of behavioral, psychosocial and developmental disorders.
 Program graduates are employed in all areas of primary and subspecialty areas of practice including pediatrics, family medicine, orthopedics, surgery, emergency medicine, urgent care, otolaryngology, allergy and asthma, neurology, neonatology, child protection and advocacy, and many more.

 The Denver Metro Area is privileged to have two University of Colorado campuses – the Denver campus and the Anschutz Medical Campus.
 The Anschutz Medical Campus fosters collaboration among students, researchers and clinicians.
-Campus architecture and state-of-the-art technology bridge education and research with three world-class hospitals: University of Colorado Hospital, Children’s Hospital Colorado, and the Veterans Affairs Hospital.
+Campus architecture and state-of-the-art technology bridge education and research with three world-class hospitals: University of Colorado Hospital, Children’s Hospital Colorado, and the Veterans Administration Hospital.
 The Anschutz Medical Campus in Aurora is the world's only completely new education, research and patient care facility and the largest academic health center between Chicago, Texas and the West Coast.
 Built as state-of-the-art, the campus consists of three zones that promote collaboration and innovation: an education zone with remarkable facilities for training future physicians and other health professionals; a research zone with ground-breaking, internationally renowned research; and a clinical care zone.